allands365-hub/AI-Newz/RSS_ENHANCEMENT_PLAN.md

 All phases of the RSS enhancement plan have been successfully implemented and tested.
 The RSS feeds page has been transformed from a basic list view to a modern, card-based interface with visual snippets, enhanced source management, and automatic image extraction.

+### Post-completion refinements (Oct 14, 2025)
+- Default article fetching now requests `prefer_images=true` so items with images are prioritized in the listing.
+- Fixed async auth headers in the RSS Source modal save flow by awaiting `getAuthHeaders()` to ensure authenticated REST calls.

 ## 📊 **Analysis of Reference Images**

 ### **Image 1: CreatorPulse Dashboard**